 Why go?
 Ratnapura itself is not the prettiest city, but its an interesting trip if you’re interested in seeing where Sri Lankan jewels come from, and how they’re mined.

 Sri Lanka is better known for its beach water sports than inland water-sports.
 Enter the Kelani River in Kithulgala.
 With waters spilling into it from Adam’s Peak, river rafting on the Kelani River offers highs and lows (quite literally!) for beginners and experienced rafters alike.
 Borderlands are a recognised rafting company who offer overnight trips from Galle.
 They also offer other water-based activities such as canyoning and kayaking, amongst others.

 Why go?
 To see another side to Sri Lanka, and to test your adventurous spirit.

 Situated on Sri Lanka’s southwest coast, Galle is a fantastic city to spend a few days in before or after making a trip along the country’s famous south coast.
-Galle Fort is the centre; the fort was built by the Dutch in xxxx and is still very much in tact today.
+Galle Fort is the centre; the fort was built in 1558 and is still very much in tact today.
 Inside it you’ll find many boutique stores, restaurants and bars - it seems to be becoming trendier by the day, but without loosing it's charm.
 This is the place to buy Sri Lankan gifts with a modern twist.
 Be sure to walk the ramparts as sun sets, you’ll have views out to see, and plenty of locals for company.
 It’s also worth stepping beyond the Fort walls to discover a vibrant Sri Lankan community as they trade.